OnyNwosu/ETL-Project/README.md

     - A new Population table was stored as a data-frame by removing duplicate entries for Population and Country from the Cases table above.

 - ### Vaccine Distributions
+    - Downloaded the following dataset from Kaggle -> country_vaccinations_by_manufacturer.csv.
+    - The dataset was stored as a dataframe to be able to read it in Pandas
+    - Vaccine manufacturer names were standardized into 4-character IDs as follows:
+        - 'Pfizer/BioNTech' : ['PFZR'],
+        - 'Sinovac' : ['SNVC'],
+        - 'Moderna' : ['MDRN'],
+        - 'Oxford/AstraZeneca' : ['OXFD'],
+        - 'Johnson&Johnson' : ['JSJS']
     -